9989763488/SMS/README.md

 # SMS
-sending messages using python script
+sending messages using python script with daily weather report